bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/algorithm.md

 ## See also

-- {{Interwiki("wikipedia", "Algorithm", "Algorithm"on Wikipedia
+- [Interwiki("wikipedia", "Algorithm", "Algorithm"on Wikipedia
 - [Explanations of sorting algorithms](https://www.toptal.com/developers/sorting-algorithms)
 - [Explanations of algorithmic complexity](https://bigocheatsheet.com/)